Layer-Edge/docs-V2/docs/evm/smart-contracts/authorization.md

 ### `approve`

-Approves a list of Cosmos or IBC transactions with a specific amount of tokens
+Approves a list of Edgen Chain or IBC transactions with a specific amount of tokens

 ```solidity
 function approve(